blorente/naylang-documentation/src/testing_methodology.md

 Testing Methodology
 =======

 Testing and automated validation were important parts of the development of Naylang.
 Even though Grace had a complete specification, some of the general design approaches were not clear from the beginning, as is mentioned in the discussion about the [Abstract Syntax Tree](#abstract-syntax-tree).
 Therefore, there was a high probability that some or all parts of the system would have to be redesigned, which was what in fact ended up occurring.
 To mitigate the risk of these changes, the decision was made to have automatic unit testing with all the parts of the system that could be subject to change, so as to receive exact feedback about which parts of the system were affected by any change.

-This decision has in fact proven to be of great value in the later stages of the project, since it makes a thousand-line project manageable.
+This decision has in fact proven to be of great value in the later stages of the project, since it made a thousand-line project manageable.

 Tests as an educational resource
 ------

 Naylang aims to be more than just a Grace interpreter, but to also be an approachable Free Software [^freesoftware] project for both potential collaborators and programming language students the same.
 Having a sufficiently big automated test suite is vital to make the project amiable to newcomers, for the following reasons:

 - Automated tests provide **complete, synchronized documentation** of the system.
-Unlike written documentation or comments, automated tests do not get outdated and, if they are sufficiently atomic and well-named, provide working **specification and examples** of what a part of the system does and is supposed to be used.
+Unlike written documentation or comments, automated tests do not get outdated and, if they are sufficiently atomic and well-named, provide working **specification and examples** of what a part of the system does and how it is supposed to be used.
 A newcomer to the project will find it very useful to dive into the test suite even before looking at the implementation code to find up-to-date explainations of a module and it's dependencies.

 - Automated tests force the implementer to **modularize**.
 Unit testing requires that the dependencies of the project be minimized, so as to make testing each part individually as easy as possible.
 Therefore, TDD encourages a very decoupled design, which makes it easy to reason about each part separately [@beck2003test].

 - Automated tests make it **easy to make changes**.
-When a student or potential collaborator is planning to make changes, it can be daunting to modify any of the existing source code, in fear of a functionality regression.
+When a student or potential collaborator is planning to make changes, it can be daunting to modify any of the existing source code in fear of a functionality regression.
 Automated tests aid with that, and encourage the programmer to make changes by reassuring the sense that any undesired changes in functionality will be immediately reported, and the amount of hidden bugs created will be minimal.

-As an example, if newcomers wanted learn about how Naylang handles Assignment, they can just dive into the `Assignment_test.cpp` file to see how the Assignment class is initialized, or search for usages of the Assignment class in the `ExecutionEvaluator_test.cpp` file to see how it's consumed and evaluated, or even search it in `NaylangParserVisitor_test.cpp` to see how it's parsed.
-Then, if they wanted to extend Assignment to enforce some type checking, they could write their own test cases and add them to the aforementioned files, which would guide them in the parts of the system that have to be modified to add that capability, and notify them when they break some functionality.
+As an example, if newcomers wanted learn about how Naylang handles assignment, they can just dive into the `Assignment_test.cpp` file to see how the `Assignment` class is initialized, or search for usages of the `Assignment` class in the `ExecutionEvaluator_test.cpp` file to see how it's consumed and evaluated, or even search it in `NaylangParserVisitor_test.cpp` to see how it's parsed.
+Then, if they wanted to extend `Assignment` to enforce some type checking, they could write their own test cases and add them to the aforementioned files, which would guide them in the parts of the system that have to be modified to add that capability, and notify them when they break some functionality.

 Test-Driven Development (TDD)
 ------

 Since the goal was to cover as much code as possible with test cases, the industry-standard practice of Test-Driven Development was used.
 According to TDD, for each new addition to the codebase, a failing test case must be added first.
 Then, enough code is written to pass the test case.
 Lastly, the code is refactored to meet coding standards, all the while keeping all the tests passing.
-This way, every part of code
+This way, every part of code crucial part of the codebase will by default have an extensive test coverage.

-TDD may feel slow at first, but as the end of the project approached the critical parts of the project were covered in test cases, which provided with immense agility to develop extraneous features such as the frontends.
+TDD may feel slow at first, but as the project grew the critical parts of the project were covered in test cases, which provided with immense agility to develop extraneous features such as the frontends.

 As a result of following the TDD discipline, the length of the test code is very similar to that of the implementation code, a common occurrence in projects following this practice [@beck2003test].

 The Framework
 ------

-Naylang is a relatively small (less than 10.000 lines of code), threadless and lightweight project.
+Naylang is a relatively small (less than 10.000 lines of code), single-threaded and lightweight project.
 Therefore, the testing framework choice was influenced mainly in favor of ease-of-use, instead of other features such as robustness or efficiency.
 With that end in mind, Catch [@catchcpp] presented itself as the perfect choice for the task, for the following reasons:

 - **Catch is header only**, and therefore including it in the build system and Continuous Integration was as trivial as adding the header file to every test file.

 - **Catch allows for test suites**, by providing two levels of separation (`TEST_CASE()` and `SECTION()`).
 This way, the test file for a particular component of the system (e.g. `GraceNumber_test.cpp`) usually contains a single `TEST_CASE()` comprised of several `SECTION()`s.
 That way, it's easy to identify the exact point of failure of a test.
-Some of the bigger files have more than one test case, where required (e.g. `NaylangParserVisitor_test.cpp`).
+Some of the bigger files have more than one `TEST_CASE()`s, where required (e.g. `NaylangParserVisitor_test.cpp`).

 - **Allows for exception-assertions** (named `REQUEST_THROWS()` and `REQUEST_THROWS_WITH()`), in addition to regular truthy assertions (named `REQUEST()`).
 For a language interpreter, many of the runtime errors occur when the language user inputs an invalid statement, and therefore are out of the hands of the implementor.
 It is imperative to provide graceful error handling to as many of these faults as possible, and therefore it is also necessary to test them.
 This exception-assertions provide the tools to test the runtime errors correctly.

-- **Test cases are debuggable**, meaning that, since all Catch constructs are macros, the content of test cases themselves is easily debuggable with most industrial-grade debuggers, namely GDB.
+- **Test cases are debuggable**, meaning that, since all Catch constructs are macros, the content of test cases themselves is easily debuggable with most industrial-grade debuggers, such as GDB.
 The project takes advantage of this feature by writing a failing test case every time a bug is found by manual testing.
 This way **as many debug passes as needed** can be done **without having to reproduce the bug** by hand each time, which considerably reduces debugging time.

 Note that, from this point forward, `TEST_CASE()` refers to a construct in the framework, while "test case" refers to a logical set of one or more assertions about the code, which will usually be included inside a `SECTION()`.